edgio-docs/edgio-templates/spartacus/README.md

 Here you can also configure all caching for individual paths.

-Configure the commerce baseUrl to point to XDN.
+Configure the commerce baseUrl to point to Layer0.

 In `app.module.ts`: